GL GNG 🥀🥀

 - Oil and Gas form in sedimentary rock

-- Nuclear fission: the process by which the nucleus of a heavy atom splits into two smaller nuclei, along with a few neutrons and a large amount of energy.
+Nuclear: Nuclear fission: the process by which the nucleus of a heavy atom (like uranium-235 or plutonium-239) splits into two smaller nuclei, along with a few neutrons and a large amount of

 - Could be wood, peat, or liquids like ethanol and biodiesel